renadeveloper/renadeveloper/README.md

 - 🤝 I’m looking to collaborate on Data Science projects
 - ✍️ Repositories in English and Brazilian Portuguese
 - 💬 Ask me about anything

+Repository naming conventions:

+`course`: prefix to identify repositories created for specific courses I have taken.
+These repositories contain materials, exercises, and projects related to the course curriculum.
+They serve as a resource for myself and others who are enrolled in or interested in the same course.